Hiawatha (Amtrak train): Twin Cities

 In its 2020-2035 expansion vision, Amtrak proposed extending three Hiawatha trips from Milwaukee to the Twin Cities.
-One would compliment the Empire Builder, while two would take a new route with stops in Camp Douglas, Eau Claire, Menomonie, and Hudson.
+One would complement the Empire Builder, while two would take a new route with stops in Camp Douglas, Eau Claire, Menomonie, and Hudson.
 The Milwaukee–Saint Paul trip time is estimated at 6 hours 45 minutes.

+On May 21, 2024, Amtrak's new Borealis train offering one round-trip per day between Chicago and Minneapolis–Saint Paul was inaugurated.
+It complements the long-distance Empire Builder in providing additional frequency on the corridor.

 Green Bay

 Amtrak has proposed extending three Hiawatha trips from Milwaukee to Green Bay by 2035, with stops in Fond du Lac, Oshkosh, and Appleton.
 The Milwaukee–Green Bay trip time is estimated at 2 hours 50 minutes.